-Once a material of RPV is degraded by radiation embrittlement (e.g. significant increase in Charpy ductile‐brittle transition temperature or reduction of fracture toughness), thermal annealing of the RPV is the only way to recover the RPV material toughness properties.
+Once a material of RPV is degraded by radiation embrittlement (e.g., a significant increase in Charpy ductile‐brittle transition temperature or reduction of fracture toughness), thermal annealing of the RPV is the only way to recover the RPV material toughness properties.

 According to 10 CFR 50.66 – Requirements for thermal annealing of the reactor pressure vessel:

-There is also a possibility of the so‐called “wet” annealing method which was applied in USA and Belgium.
-The annealing at that temperature ~340 °C was reached without external heating, but by increasing the coolant temperature achieved by the energy of the circulating pumps of the primary circuit.
+There is also a possibility of the so‐called “wet” annealing method, which was applied in the USA and Belgium.
+The annealing at that temperature of ~340 °C was reached without external heating but by increasing the coolant temperature achieved by the energy of the circulating pumps of the primary circuit.
 This type of annealing provides only partial recovery for the material due to the limitation in maximum temperature.

 Special Reference: Annealing and re-embrittlement of reactor pressure vessel materials.
 AMES report N.19; ISSN 1018-5593.
 European Communities, 2008.

 Corrosion is the deterioration of a material due to chemical interaction with its environment.
-It is natural process in which metals convert its structure into a more chemically-stable form such as oxides, hydroxides, or sulfides.
+It is a natural process in which metals convert their structure into a more chemically-stable form, such as oxides, hydroxides, or sulfides.
 Corrosion is of primary concern in nuclear reactor plants.
 Corrosion occurs continuously throughout the reactor plant, and every metal is subject to it.
 Even though this corrosion cannot be eliminated, it can be controlled.